Emerging Leader Initiatives

 Tangible Impact Outcomes

-Each team produces a 4-5 page Future Talent Insight Brief and presents their findings in a Capstone Presentation delivered virtually (with optional in-person participation at the Future Talent Summit in Stockholm for universities able to support travel).
+Each team produces a 4-5 page Future Talent Insight Brief and presents their findings in a Capstone Presentation delivered virtually, posters presented during optional in-person participation at the Future Talent Summit in Stockholm (for universities able to support travel).
+Fellows who complete all program requirements receive an official credential package.

 Emerging Leader Ecosystem